kyrylo/kyrylo.org/app/views/pages/about.md

 ## 2010

-The first version is dated on the 11th of January 2010.
+[The first version](/prototype2010/index.html) is dated on the 11th of January 2010.
 The site's headline was "Kyrylo Silin: internet and life.", with a full stop in the end.
-I really had had no idea why I wanted a website.
+I really had no idea why I wanted a website.
 The next version has appeared during the same year and it was even more simple.
 I don't have a graphical evidence, though.

 <div class="figure center">
 <img src="/images/website2010.png" data-caption=""/>